ramparthiban34/ai-student-assistant/README.md

 7. Save the settings.
 8. Wait for GitHub to generate your live site link.

-Your hosted URL will look similar to:
+hosted URL will look similar to:
 `https://your-username.github.io/your-repository-name/`

-## Suggested Repository Name
-`ai-student-assistant`

-## Submission Links
-Submit both:
-- Repository link
-- Hosted GitHub Pages link

 ## Note
 This project uses frontend JavaScript logic to simulate AI-style academic assistance in a simple way suitable for student demonstration and submission.